Housing & Dining

 Residence Hall.
 This community provides a space to live with others who are interested in issues related to diversity, social justice, and equity.
 Students from a variety of backgrounds have the opportunity to learn from one another in a culturally rich and diverse living environment committed to fostering a community that celebrates the diversity of cultures and identities of others while moving society toward social justice.

-To be considered, indicate a preference for this option in your housing application and then schedule an appointment with Jorge Bru where you can request access to the supplemental application (supplemental application required).
+To be considered, indicate a preference for this option in your housing application (supplemental application required).

 Students find mealtime an opportunity to meet friends, visit and relax, study, and, of course . . . eat!
 All students living in campus residence halls have a meal plan included in their housing contract.
 Meal plans are optional for apartment residents.